vekkt0r/harmenubar/README.md

 The first time the application is started a popup will be displayed with a template config file.
-This file should be filled out with Logitech credentials and IP number to Harmony.
+This file should be filled out with Logitech credentials and IP number to your Harmony.